 Feel free to call or email us if you have any questions or would like us to reserve a particular week for you.

 Don’t wait!
 Now that it’s likely that a bill will be passed within the next week, the sooner you inform your guests, the better.
 Any leases signed prior to January 1, 2019, would be exempt.

 How can you respond to their objections or concerns?

 Keep in mind that it’s unlikely that vacationers already know about the proposed Lodging Tax bill, especially if they do not live in Massachusetts.
 So be prepared for their reaction.

 Tell your guests that Massachusetts is the last state in New England to impose a lodging tax, and that it’s similar to what visitors to hotels and inns have had to pay for many years.
 Let them know that 2.75% of the tax is for wastewater management – addressing a dire need to protect the fragile ecosystem and beauty of this region that is so dear to all of us.

 The bottom line: the sooner you inform your guests about the tax and confirm your bookings for next season, the better the odds are they won’t have to pay the tax for the upcoming season.

-Stay tuned for our upcoming post about the impact of the Lodging Tax on your pricing for next season.
+Read our post about the impact of the Lodging Tax on your pricing for next season.